Hongzhi Emperor: Early life and accession

 Zhu Youcheng, the future Hongzhi Emperor, was born on 30 July 1470.
-He was the third son of the Chenghua Emperor, the eighth emperor of the Chinese Ming dynasty, and the oldest to survive.
+He was the third son of the Chenghua Emperor, the eighth emperor of China's Ming dynasty, and the oldest to survive.
 His mother, a woman surnamed Ji, (Note: Some sources state her surname as Li.) was one of the Yao women captured during the suppression of the rebellion in the southern Chinese province of Guangxi and brought into the palace.
 He inherited his mother's southern appearance, with small stature and darker complexion; he had a bushy moustache, a sparse beard, and intelligent, bright eyes.
 However, he was not physically strong and often suffered from illness in his later years.

 In 1469, Lady Ji formed a close relationship with the Emperor.
 After becoming pregnant, she had to live secretly in the chambers of the former Empress Wu due to the danger posed by the Emperor's favorite, Lady Wan.
 Lady Wan was known for ruthlessly eliminating any potential rivals for the Emperor's favor.
 It was not until Zhu Youcheng was five years old, in June 1475, that the Emperor learned of his son's existence.
 He enthusiastically acknowledged his son, but just a month later, Lady Ji died under suspicious circumstances.
 From then on, the boy's grandmother, Empress Dowager Zhou, oversaw his safety.
 Lady Ji's death must have been a great shock to Zhu Youcheng, as he deeply respected and remembered his mother even in adulthood.

 On 5 December 1475, Zhu Youcheng was named heir to the throne.
-The old educated eunuch Tan Ji began to teach him to read (The Four Books) and in March 1478, the young prince's formal education in Confucian philosophy began.
+The elderly and well-educated eunuch Tan Ji began teaching him to read, starting with the Four Books, and in March 1478 the young prince's formal education in Confucian philosophy began.
 A book about exemplary successors was written in 1481 specifically because of his education.
 His teachers were able to instill Confucianism in him more effectively than other emperors, and he remained faithful to its teachings even in adulthood.